Female hormonal drugs and pills - Complete list. Hormonal drugs - harm and benefit

-In terms of breadth of application, they are definitely in the lead steroids - hormones of the adrenal cortex.
-These drugs are effective in treating any kind of inflammation and swelling.
-Severe allergic reactions and autoimmune processes (diseases caused by the aggression of the immune system against its own tissues) can be completely cured with these drugs.
-As an aid to relieve swelling, redness, pain, steroids are widely used in the treatment.
+They are undoubtedly the leaders in terms of breadth of application. steroids – hormones of the adrenal cortex.
+These drugs are effective in treating any type of inflammation and swelling.
+Severe allergic reactions and autoimmune processes (diseases caused by aggression of the immune system against its own tissues) can be completely cured with these drugs.
+Steroids are widely used in treatment as an aid to relieve swelling, redness, and pain.
 Even if the cause of the disease is unknown, steroids can have at least a temporary effect, removing unpleasant symptoms.
-The drugs in this group are prednisolone, dexamethasone, metipred and others.
-If for some reason the patient refuses the steroids prescribed to him, a sharp deterioration in the condition develops, the disease progresses.
-So, with bronchial asthma, asthma attacks can become more frequent, and even asthmatic status develops, when gas exchange in the lungs drops significantly and the patient's life is threatened.
-With adrenal insufficiency, the rejection of steroids leads to a sharp drop in blood pressure, a collapse develops and the patient may die.
-Of course, you can not prescribe such pills to yourself.
-Indeed, with unreasonable use, steroids cause the development of male-type obesity (fat accumulates mainly in the abdomen), hypertension may occur (pressure rises above 140/90 mm Hg), blood sugar concentration increases and diabetes develops.
+Drugs in this group are prednisolone, dexamethasone, metipred and others.
+If for some reason the patient refuses the steroids prescribed to him, a sharp deterioration of the condition and progression of the disease develops.
+Thus, with bronchial asthma, attacks of suffocation may become more frequent, and even status asthmaticus may develop, when gas exchange in the lungs drops significantly and the patient’s life is threatened.
+In case of adrenal insufficiency, refusal of steroids leads to a sharp drop in blood pressure, collapse develops and the patient may die.
+Of course, you cannot prescribe such pills yourself.
+Indeed, with unreasonable use, steroids cause the development of male-type obesity (fat accumulates mainly in the abdominal area), hypertension can occur (pressure increases above 140/90 mmHg), the concentration of sugar in the blood increases and diabetes develops.

 Myths and truth about hormonal pills

-How to take hormone pills
+How to take hormonal pills

 Endocrinologist Tsvetkova I.G.

 Hormonal drugs- medicines containing hormones or their synthetic analogues and used for hormone therapy.
-There are hormonal preparations containing natural hormones (made from fresh or freshly frozen glands of slaughtered cattle, blood and urine of animals and humans), synthetic hormonal preparations and their derivatives; synthetic analogues of hormones that differ in chemical structure from natural hormones, but have the same physiological effect.
+There are hormonal preparations containing natural hormones (made from fresh or freshly frozen glands of slaughter cattle, blood and urine of animals and humans), synthetic hormonal preparations and their derivatives; synthetic analogues of hormones that differ in chemical structure from natural hormones, but have the same physiological effect.

-Hormonal preparations are used in the form of aqueous and oily solutions for subcutaneous, intramuscular administration, in the form of tablets, ointments, etc. The specific activity of hormonal preparations from animal raw materials is determined by comparison with the activity of standard preparations (biological standardization) and expressed in units of action (ED).
+Hormonal preparations are used in the form of aqueous and oily solutions for subcutaneous, intramuscular administration, in the form of tablets, ointments, etc. The specific activity of hormonal preparations from animal raw materials is determined by comparison with the activity of standard preparations (biological standardization) and is expressed in units of action (AU).

 Classification of hormonal drugs

-Women's hormonal pills are prescribed to solve a wide variety of health problems.
+Female hormone pills are prescribed to solve a wide variety of health problems.
 Female sex hormones in tablets (both synthetic and natural) are divided into 4 broad groups:

 1. estrogens (steroid);